Georg9741/NotEnoughWallpapers/README.md

   </a>
 </div>

-## ToDo
-1. Change Settings.ini Design to new Notepad Version (with tabs)
-2. Add a "Tab" to change profile names, instead of going into the Variables.inc File
-3. Fix problem: Terminal opening in Corsair iCue Version (source code not included in this repository)
-4. Add the special Corsair iCue Version for download (I am too lazy for anything)

 ## Setup
 1. If your Wallpaper Engine path isn't the default,
 check Variables.inc and write your execution path in WEPath